mgorshkov/np/README.md

 C++ numpy-like template-based array implementation.

 # Description
-Implements two flavours of N-dimensional array in a minimalistic way.
+Implements multiple flavours of a N-dimensional array in a minimalistic way.

 ## Static array
 Static array is std::array-based implementation, in which the element type and array size are fixed and determined at compile time.